These essay topics for Thai students are fun and interesting

 Of course, if you have Thai students that are extremely good at writing essays in English, you can always assign a specific word count.

-You know your students better than anyone, so assign essay lengths as you see fit.
+Obviously, you know your students’ English skills better than anyone, so assign essay lengths as you see fit.